supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L14_Monitor_Application_Performance_with_Azure_Load_Testing.md

 1. You are switched to the 'Deployment is in progress' page.
 Wait for a few minutes, until the deployment completes successfully.
 1. Click **Go to Resource** from the deployment progress page, to navigate to the **eShopOnWebLoadTesting** Azure Load Testing resource.

-    > **Note**: If you closed the blade or closed the Azure Portal during the deployment of the Azure Load Testing Resource, you can find it again from the Azure Portal Search field, or from the Resources / Recent list of resources.

 ### Task 2: Create Azure Load Testing tests

 In this task, you will create different Azure Load Testing tests, using different load configuration settings.